libapps/libapps-mirror/nassh/docs/app-to-ext-migration.md

     *   SFTP mounting breaks due to MV3 changes.
     *   NaCl<->WASM automatic state migration no longer works.
     *   Secure Shell extension now requires Chrome 108 (for MV3 and WASM).
+*   Sep 2023: Chrome 117 stable released.
+    *   NaCl on Windows & macOS & Linux disabled by default, so WASM used.
+    *   Policies/flags can re-enable NaCl, but practically most people don't.
 *   Nov 2023: [Manifest V2 EOL resumed].
     *   Doesn't have an immediate impact on app or extension.
     *   Chrome Apps won't work with MV3, so this sets EOL on Secure Shell app.